 This unit aims to develop students’ practical skills and techniques of translation from English to Chinese.
-It is suitable for students who have successfully completed HMC319 and HMC320, or international students who are native speakers of Mandarin Chinese and its dialects.
-It is also suitable for heritage students whose Chinese is native-like.
+It is suitable for students who are native speakers of Mandarin Chinese and its dialects.
+It is also suitable for heritage or non-heritage students whose Chinese is native-like.

 |Unit name||Chinese Translation Skills and Practice|